 The granting procedures are the following:

-A due diligence review is performed on each of the applications the Foundation receives.
-This review includes an assessment of the legal and financial profile of the applicant, the performances and capacities to deal with the proposed human rights activities, the relevance and efficiency of the suggested activities according to developments and budgetary considerations as well as an assessment of the applicant’s ethics and compliance with universal human rights values and standards.
+A collection of comprehensive basic information about the application and a thorough due diligence review is performed on each of the applications the Foundation receives.
+This process is based on a number of objective criteria, including an assessment of his/her/its legal and financial profile, an assessment of his/her/its performances and capacities to deal with the proposed human rights activities, an assessment of the relevance and efficiency of the suggested non-profit activities according to the developments on the ground and budgetary considerations as well as an assessment of his/her/its ethics and compliance with and respect of universal human rights values and standards.

-This due diligence review is also undertaken through field visits and contacts with suggested and external civil society actors, resource persons and donors.
+This due diligence review is also undertaken through field visits and contacts with suggested and external civil society actors, resource persons and donors as well as screening of profiles, videos, articles online as well as using a compliance software.

 A summary of the eligible application and its assessment are submitted to the Board within the framework of a secured consultation process.
+Decisions are taken by the Board either through an urgent-consultative mechanism (decision taken within a maximum of 10 days) or at Board meetings (twice per year).
 All decisions on grants are, in principle, taken by consensus of the members of the Board.

 Agreement and Transfer